limsuky/incoming-call-update/README.md

 ## Deployment

-- Clone this repo: `git clone https://github.com/aws-samples/amazon-chime-sma-bridging`
+- Clone this repo: `git clone https://github.com/limsuky/incoming-call-update`
-- `cd amazon-chime-sma-bridging`
+- `cd incoming-call-update`
 - `./deploy.sh`

 ## Resources Created

 - Three Lambda Functions
   - inboundSMA Lambda: Used to process inbound calls with Chime SMA
-  - emultatorSMA Lambda: Used to emulate a PBX or IVR and take incoming calls from the inboundSMA Lambda
+  - createTranscription Lambda: Used to create transcription from SMA recording in S3 bucket.
+  - slackWebWook Lambda : Used to send slack webhook message that contains voice memo and caller information.
+  - slackEvent Lambda : Used to integrate with Slack command and DynamoDB do get cases and change case status.
   - createWav Lambda: Used to create wav files from Polly and store in S3 for SMA lambdas to use as audio source
 - Three Chime SIP Media application rules
   - inbound SMA rule with phone number